 These three translations, three rotations and N vibrational motions are called degrees of freedom of movement of the molecule, or just degrees of freedom.

 Now we know that any molecule has three "boxes" in which to "store" kinetic energy: translation, rotation and vibration.
 Notice that a larger molecule (more atoms) obviously has more places to store KE because it has more kinds of vibration or more "vibrational degrees of freedom."
-Every (nonlinear) molecule has three degrees of translational freedom, three degrees of rotational freedom and N degrees of vibrational freedom, 3N+6 in total (or 3N+5 for a linear molecule).
+Every (nonlinear) molecule has three degrees of translational freedom, three degrees of rotational freedom and 3N-6 degrees of vibrational freedom.
+A linear molecule has 3N-5 degrees of vibrational freedom.

 For most substances over a broad range of temperatures, the law of equipartition of energy holds.
 It says that energy tends to be distributed evenly over all of the degrees of freedom of a molecule.
 This has consequences for substances with more and fewer atoms.
 In the diagram below, each container represents a degree of freedom.
 The situations for a 3-atom and a 10-atom molecule are illustrated.